me-manu/eblstud/README.md

 To use EBL model files, you have to set the EBL_FILE_PATH environment variable, e.g., by typing
 > export EBL_FILE_PATH=/path/to/repro/ebl/ebl_model_files

+The EBL model files are included in the ebl path.
+Check the installation by running
+> python example.py
+The script is heavily commented to explain its use.

 License
 -------